-With jobs in fields ranging from healthcare to business to education to media, there are many different career options for an individual with a degree in Management.
-According to the U.S. Department of Labor, management jobs will increase steadily for the next decade.
+With jobs in fields ranging from healthcare to business to education to media, there are many different business management career options for an individual with a degree in management.
+According to the U.S. Department of Labor, business management jobs will increase steadily for the next decade.
 For example, sales manager jobs are expected to grow by 12% from 2010 to 2020*, in line with the national average job growth.

 With a strong job outlook and a growing need for employees with solid knowledge of team leadership, management strategies, personnel policies and group behavior, a career in management could be right for you.
-Potential jobs include:
+Potential business management careers include:

 Compensation and Benefits Managers: Planning, directing and coordinating how an organization pays its employees.
 Benefits managers do the same for retirement plans, health insurance and other benefits.